-Tags: Property, Commercial Property, Our Staff
+Tags: Property, Commercial Property

 The Chancellor’s announcement, made in his Autumn Statement today, will be good news for many home buyers.

 Under the new rules, which take effect from Thursday 4th December, people buying properties for under £1M are likely to pay less in tax on the purchase.

 Until now, Stamp Duty, (or Stamp Duty Land Tax, to give the tax its full title) has been paid based on bands – buyers paid no tax on properties bought for £125,000 or less, but paid tax at 1% on the whole of the purchase price if the purchase price of the property was £125,001 to £250,000, and 3% on the whole value of a house bought for £250,001 to £500,000, with higher bands for more expensive properties.